CaptainCurso/music-madness-sync-bridge/docs/legal/terms-of-service.md

-# Music and Madness Discord Bot Terms of Service
+# Music and Madness Bot Terms of Service

 Last updated: February 17, 2026